PathwayAnalysisPlatform/PathwayMatcher_Dev/README.md

 ## Use cases

-PathwayMatcher can search for pathway with various input types and can generate a result in different formats.
+PathwayMatcher can search for reactions and pathways with various input types.

 #### Input: